MichelEChaghoury/InterviewPreparation/FAQ.md

 - Action: I started by collating both my own and my co-worker's duties into a list.
 I then rearranged the list with the urgent tasks at the top, and the remainder in descending order based on priority, I then decided how long each task would take to complete including the resources needed.
 Finally, I blocked out my diary, canceled non-urgent appointments, and set to work.
 - Result: By being meticulous in my planning and organizing, I was able to complete the work of two people while my co-worker was off sick.
 My manager praised me for my work ethic and the fact I had volunteered during a very busy period for the company.

+## Tell me about a time when you failed

+- **Situation:** I studied an online training course several years ago because I wanted to improve my Knowledge in this area.
+It was a 6 Month course, and there was an examination at the end.
+Unfortunatly because I taught I knew everything, I failed the exam!
+- **Task:** I was embarassed to have failed, but I had nobody else to blame but myself.
+It was my task to learn from the situation, put things right, and make sure I never failed again.
+- **Action:** I spent a week studying, took the examination again, and passed with a high score.
+- **Result:** Since that day, I now prepare fully for everything, and I never take things for granted.
+I have learned that preparation and hard work are vital for success.

 ## How do you organize your workspace?

 I Organize my workspace by doing four things.